Just to set expectations –

 Exactly.
 Not much.

 Therein lies a big problem.
-While meetings are routinely cited by all levels as the biggest time wasters in a work day, we choose not to leverage key infrastructural assets to address it.
+While meetings are routinely cited by all levels as the biggest time wasters in a work day, we choose not to leverage key infrastructural tools to address it.
 Mind = blown.

 We are supposed to coach, rate, and reward people for the things that matter and drive results in a business.
 The time has come for meeting management to matter, although as I acknowledged in the last section, productivity isn’t yet widely seen as a win.
 Perhaps this Harvard study of the meeting time wasted in a very large company could get our attention, when we see such alarming stats in totality.